victorkurauchi/ornito-sql-organizer/README.md

 # ornito-sql-organizer

-"Organize your scripts as click button"
+"Organize your scripts as a click button"

 ```sh
 	Usage: node index.js --p path/to/your/scripts